-Table 10 HP DMA Capabilities
+HP DMA Capabilities

 Capability Name Description Login Access This permission enables you to login in to HP DMA.
-With this permission you can: View organizations for which you have Read access. • Edit organizations and associated target objects for which you have Write access.
+With this permission you can: View organizations for which you have Read access.
+Edit organizations and associated target objects for which you have Write access.
 Run workflows against targets in organizations for which you have Deploy access.
-There are additional permissions for specific automation items (s Permissions on page 72) Workflow Creator This permission enables you to create or copy HP DMA workflows.
+There are additional permissions for specific automation items (see Permissions on the next page).
+Workflow Creator This permission enables you to create or copy HP DMA workflows.
 Each workflow also has its own Read and Write permissions.

+HP DMA Capabilities, continued

+Capability Name Description

 Administrator This permission enables you to act as the HP DMA administrator.

-With this permission you can: Access the Setup page in the HP DMA UI (see the HP DMA Administrator Guide for more information).
+With this permission you can:

+Access the Setup page in the HP DMA UI (see the HP DMA Administrator Guide for more information).

 Create or modify any HP DMA organization.

 Grant users (roles) access to specific workflows, steps, deployments, policies, and organizations.

 Configure the Outgoing Email settings.